iterative/dvc.org/public/static/docs/command-reference/config.md

 - `cache.dir` - set/unset cache directory location.
 A correct value must be
   either an absolute path or a path **relative to the config file location**.
-  The default value is `cache` that, resolved relative to the default project config location, results in `.dvc/cache`.
+  The default value is `cache`, that resolves to `.dvc/cache` (relative to the project config file location).

   > See also helper command `dvc cache dir` to intuitively set this config
   > option, properly transforming paths relative to the current working